 |Create Accessible PDF files||PDF file format are widely used on the Internet and websites.|

 |Make your PowerPoint presentations accessible||Best practices for making PowerPoint presentations accessible|

 There are several things that can be done to prepare multimedia content for accessibility.
-If audio only, be sure the sound is clear, understandable, and well edited to remove extraneous content.
+Audio should be clear, understandable, and well edited to remove extraneous content.
 Likewise, video content should be understandable and well edited.
 If content is questionable, consider recording again.
-If possible, before recording, script out your content then follow the script as you record.
+If possible, before recording any audio or video, script out the content then follow the script as you record.
 This will allow you to publish the script and the recorded content together, thus making it accessible in two formats.